 The Department of Mechanical and Industrial Engineering (MIE) offers comprehensive research and educational programs for both Master of Science (MS) and Doctor of Philosophy (PhD) students.
 Our cutting-edge and vibrant doctoral programs include PhDs in industrial engineering, mechanical engineering, and an interdisciplinary PhD (housed in the College of Engineering).

-Each year the department receives approximately $9 million in funding to pursue use-inspired and fundamental research in many emerging fields that support and enhance our degree programs.
+Each year the department receives approximately $10 million annually in funding to pursue use-inspired and fundamental research in many emerging fields that support and enhance our degree programs.
 Our federally-funded research centers (e.g., Center for High-rate Nanomanufacturing (CHN), a National Science Foundation Nanoscale Science and Engineering Center, and Healthcare Systems Engineering Institute, funded by the Department of Health and Human Services) demonstrate our leadership in key applications that create knowledge and impact society.

 The department offers Graduate Fellowships to PhD and MS/PhD applicants.
 These prestigious Graduate Fellowships include integrated research and teaching to foster a comprehensive graduate education.
 All applicants are considered automatically for the fellowship program.
 It is strongly recommended that applicants interested in funding within the department via fellowships, research assistantships, and teaching assistantships take the Graduate Record Examination (GRE).

 The Department of Mechanical and Industrial Engineering is seeking the highest quality students entering either after earning a suitable bachelor’s degree or after earning a master’s degree.
 We recruit mostly from some of top schools in the world.
 Given our extensive and rigorous PhD and MS programs in both ME and IE, we are preparing our graduates for both academic and industrial careers.
 Our department expects all successful MS and PhD students to show depth of knowledge and research innovation in their chosen field of specialization.